VegaDeftwing/OpGuidesHugoSrc/content/Other/funlinks.md

 * This [video about Anime and the blending of cultures (YouTube)](https://www.youtube.com/watch?v=kX8_-uHgFew&ab_channel=TheCartoonCipher) is quite good.
 * 🍻, [Instantly Age Alcohol - Ultrasonic Treatment (Though Emporium on YouTube)](https://www.youtube.com/watch?v=YlQT4ptwLKs)
 * 🥚 [The Egg - A Short Story (Kurzesaght on YouTube)](https://www.youtube.com/watch?v=h6fcK_fRYaI)
-* [LIFE BEYOND II: The Museum of Alien Life (YouTube, MelodySheep)](https://www.youtube.com/watch?v=ThDYazipjSI) is a neat video with fantastic CGI about potential alien life.
+* [LIFE BEYOND II: The Museum of Alien Life (MelodySheep)](https://www.youtube.com/watch?v=ThDYazipjSI) is a neat video with fantastic CGI about potential alien life.
 * [Wild House Pilot](https://www.youtube.com/watch?v=fU4I79HubyM)
   > "A Wolf, a Panther and a Tiger are the friendly roommates of this Wild House.
 They live in a wicked world with ambiguous moral codes, in which everyone is an idiot and nothing really works"
-* [The Complete Guide to Magnet Implants (YouTube, The Thought Emporium)](https://www.youtube.com/watch?v=3aVwvJn7vpo) is a bit outdated now, but as someone with one in my hand, I clearly found it informative.
+* [The Complete Guide to Magnet Implants (The Thought Emporium)](https://www.youtube.com/watch?v=3aVwvJn7vpo) is a bit outdated now, but as someone with one in my hand, I clearly found it informative.
-* [You Are Two (YouTube, CGP Grey)](https://www.youtube.com/watch?v=wfYbgdo8e-8) is about people that have had the link between each half the brain split
+* [You Are Two (CGP Grey)](https://www.youtube.com/watch?v=wfYbgdo8e-8) is about people that have had the link between each half the brain split
   * Not a video, but see [@Foone: You Want to know how bullshit insane our brains are](https://twitter.com/Foone/status/1014267515696922624)
-* [Tech Icons: Cliff Stoll (YouTube, AT&T Tech Channel)](https://www.youtube.com/watch?v=Qt0844ViQDI) ...
+* [Tech Icons: Cliff Stoll (AT&T Tech Channel)](https://www.youtube.com/watch?v=Qt0844ViQDI) ...
 I jsut love Cliff Stoll, he's like the ultimate cute grandpa that's also [obsessed with Klien Bottles.](https://www.youtube.com/watch?v=-k3mVnRlQLU&ab_channel=Numberphile)
 * 🐜 ... 🌎→ [Metric Paper (YouTube)](https://www.youtube.com/watch?v=9DiHy5ZHzN0)
 * [Robot Sumo Wrestling (YouTube)](https://www.youtube.com/watch?v=QCqxOzKNFks&list=FLFMnqfaTa1se1LfbCB3peJQ&index=6)